 * The story of Gerald Bull didn't end with HARP, however, taking a turn straight out of James Bond.
 Bull was still determined to develop a supergun for launching space payloads.
 To fund his work, he went into the arms trade, forming the Space Research Corporation (SRC), based in Vermont on the US-Canadian border.
 He acquired American citizenship, and the SRC became a very unusual company, handling transactions on either the US or Canadian side of the border, depending on how national laws affected the transaction.

-SRC scored a big hit on the arms market by designing a new advanced 155 millimeter artillery shell, the "GC-45", and 155 millimeter guns to fire it.
+SRC scored a big hit on the arms market by designing a new advanced 155-millimeter artillery shell, the "GC-45", and 155-millimeter guns to fire it.
 A shell leaves a low-pressure wake immediately behind it, which creates drag that slows down the shell.
 Bull figured out a scheme to bleed hot gas from the back of the GC-45 to eliminate this void.
 He also added aerodynamic improvements based on HARP research, making the shell more slender and streamlined, and added finlike bumps on the side of the shell to stabilize it.
-His improved 155 millimeter gun, using a slightly extended barrel and firing the GC-45, had 50% greater range than the competition.
-The use of the bleed system meant that the shell couldn't carry as much explosive charge, but the ability to hit an adversary while remaining out of range of counterfire made that a reasonable tradeoff.
+His improved 155-millimeter gun, using a slightly extended barrel and firing the GC-45, had 50% greater range than the competition.
+The use of the bleed system meant that the shell couldn't carry as much explosive charge, but the ability to hit an adversary while remaining out of range of counterfire made that a fair tradeoff.

-Whatever happened, Bull was embittered, and in 1981 he transferred the SRC to Brussels, Belgium, a center for the arms trade where he was unlikely to get into much trouble with the law, though as it would turn out the law would not be his only worry.
+Whatever happened, Bull was embittered, and in 1981 he transferred the SRC to Brussels, Belgium, a center for the arms trade where he was unlikely to get into much trouble with the law -- though as it would turn out, the law would be the least of his worries.
 He was still infatuated with the space gun.
 In 1984, Bull and Charles Murphy wrote a book on the Paris Gun and HARP.
 Bull obtained a good deal of original documentation on the Paris Gun from friends at Krupp and ran computer analyses of its performance.
 Bull became fascinated with World War I in general and the Paris Gun in particular.
 He also continued paper design studies for a space gun and rocket projectiles that would be fired by it.

 * Iraq had been fighting a long, grinding war with Iran through most of the 1980s and had made good use of Bull's improved artillery technology.
 In 1988, the Iran-Iraq war ended in an expensive victory for Iraq.
 The Iraqis began to look for new weapons for future conflicts, and in 1988 they approached Bull.
 Bull told them of his ambition to build a space launch gun, and pitched the idea of Iraq becoming a "space power", with the capability of placing small satellites in orbit for the equivalent of a few thousand dollars in launch costs.